Yug34/megalith/src/content/blog/asserting-your-assumptions.md

 author: Yug Gajjar
 pubDatetime: 2025-02-21T15:22:00Z
 modDatetime: 2025-02-21T09:12:47.400Z
-title: 'Code that tests itself: Asserting your assumptions'
+title: 'Throwing tests into code: Assert your assumptions'
 slug: asserting-your-assumptions
 featured: true
 draft: false
 tags:
   - tech
 description:
-  We were working on a <canvas> based UI feature without any DOM representation, and had to test interactivity.
+  We were working on a <canvas> based UI feature and had to test interactivity, how did we do that without any DOM representation?
 We threw our tests directly into the code so our tests run along with our code and enforce correctness...
 But how!?
 readingTime: '6-7 mins'
 ---

 # Preface

-I've got you with this catchy title, but gimme a minute; really quickly, I want to give you some background on the way we at Atlan fixed our testing troubles.
+Gimme a minute; really quickly, I want to give you some background on the way we at Atlan fixed our testing troubles.

 A feature that we were working on happened to be un-testable with